-Several factors impede the application of laboratory-acquired biosafety measures within the facility.
+Several factors impede the application of laboratory-related biosafety measures within the facility.
 These may include, but not limited to:

 Biosafety guidelines are more likely to be poorly implemented in facilities because of:

 Ensuring quality and biologically safe work environment fosters good and effective delivery of laboratory and clinical services for patients.
-While performing complex laboratory procedures, staff can work with a certain level of confidence they won’t contract an infection or disease.
-The spread of infectious agents from facilities to other healthcare worker, patients and from the community is preventable with the application of biosafety practices.
+While performing complex laboratory procedures, staff can work with a certain level of confidence they won’t contract any infection or disease.
+The spread of infectious agents from facilities to other healthcare workers, patients and from the community is preventable with the application of biosafety practices.

 |||Kimman TG,Smit E,Klein MR, Evidence-based biosafety: a review of the principles and effectiveness of microbiological containment measures.
 Clinical microbiology reviews.
 2008 Jul; [PubMed PMID: 18625678]|